scds/text-analysis-2/visualize.md

 """
 ```

 Next, we will import displaCy just as we did with the SpaCy library.
-Under our initial import statement, add `from space import displacy`.
-That is:
+Under our initial import statement, add `from space import displacy`:

 ```
 # Import SpaCy library